deestbie/console-docs/docs/venom/publishliveevent.md

 The first step in the live event setup process is to specify a Stream Origin URL.
 This URL type represents the publishing point URL where the live stream is originally hosted.

 *Note: You can also specify additional optional Stream URLs (Stream Return, Stream Share, and Stream Meta).
-In Step X.*
+In Step 7.*

 Your live stream must meet the following requirements: